Peru is in the house... March 17 2016, 0 Comments

 We hope this helps.
 We LOVE sharing our coffee with you, and we're confident that these basic guides will help you make the most of your Gerhart Flavorful Coffee!

-Lancaster PA's Grocers Love Gerhart Flavorful Coffee November 21 2013, 0 Comments
+Central Pennsylvania's Grocers & Markets Love Gerhart 'Flavorful' Coffee November 21 2013, 0 Comments

 The Gerhart Coffee Co actually had its start in Central PA's General Stores.
 In 1880, Paul Gerhart brought the concept of fresh, locally roasted coffee into Lancaster.
 Back then, a lot of coffee was brought in from New York and Philadelphia.
 But Mr. Gerhart knew that something as important as coffee- the First Flavor of the Day, the Stimulant of Politicians and Philosophers- could NOT be shipped in from some "BIG CITY".
 So he began roasting and supplying the local merchants with fresh, Flavorful Coffee.